Maps

 - Los Adais Road – “the Adai Road” in DeSoto Parish

-- Old Adai Villages – bygone villages located near Bayou Pierre in Evelyn, LA with references in DeSoto and Natchitoches property deeds
+- Old Adai Villages – bygone villages located near Bayou Pierre in Evelyn, with references in DeSoto and Natchitoches property deeds

 - Rio de los Adiais / Rio de los Adais – “River of the Adai” and today known as the Sabine River forming the border between Louisiana and Texas